theochem/chemtools/doc/tech_dev.rst

      git add files_you_modified
      git commit

-  Then write down the changes your made and save it.
+  to write down the changes your made and save it.

 * Push your changes to your own remote repo: